Exploring the Charming Street Art in Ipoh Old Town

-I sometimes wondered whether the limestone hills around the Ipoh area was an additional draw for the Chinese migrants that came here, seeking an escape from the bitter poverty of China back then.
+I sometimes wondered whether the limestone hills around the Ipoh area were an additional draw for the Chinese migrants that came here, seeking an escape from the bitter poverty of China back then.
 In profile, they do seem reminiscent of the limestone hills of Guilin.
-Such hills are often very well depicted in Chinese painting, so it rather suited the mural to be in this style.
+Such hills are often depicted in Chinese paintings, so I thought it was rather fitting for the mural of Ipoh limestone to be in this style.

-The Ipoh street art, as with Penang, drew much from the local nostalgia and whimsy.
+The Ipoh street art, as with Georgetown, drew much from the local nostalgia and whimsy.

-There was one though, that we felt must have suffered from alteration – the hummingbird.
+There was one mural though, that we felt must have suffered from alteration – the hummingbird.
 It hovers on the wall, facing empty space.
-We wondered, looking at some possible vine traces on the whitewashed wall, whether there used to be a sapling or climbing vines against that wall, that would have presented the 3D element of the artwork.
-Perhaps it became overgrown and so it was cleared.
+We wondered at its seeming incompleteness.Examining some possible vine traces on the whitewashed wall, we thought perhaps there used to be a sapling or climbing vines against that wall, that would have presented the missing 3D element of the artwork.
+Perhaps it became overgrown and was cleared.

-Nonetheless, in the absence of any counterpoint to the hummingbird, W–i talked me into basically kissing the bird’s beak.
+Nonetheless, in the absence of any counterpoint to the hummingbird, Weerachai talked me into basically kissing the bird’s beak.
 Hands down it’s the most ridiculous photo I have ever taken!

 Just like in Penang, the commissioned Ernest Zacharavic street art began to inspire local artistic expression.

 When we were there, the Zacharavic street art was not much more than a year old.
-Nonetheless we could already see signs that local artists had begun to draw inspiration, and begin to annotate their town with imagination.
-Whether original or borrowed.
-Like the colourful umbrellas-over-street installation.
+Nonetheless we could already see signs that local artists were inspired, and had begun to annotate their town with imagination.

-I liked it, because unlike most street art it was painted right at the entrance of an office – a bank, if I recall correctly.
-A bank – one of the most indefatigably stuffy and boring of professions.
+I liked it, because unlike most street art, it was painted right at the entrance of an office – a bank, if I recall correctly.
+A bank – one of the most indefatigably stuffy and conservative of professions!

-I hear that by now, there’s a lot more street art that has been added to the town.
+I hear that by now, a lot more street art has been added to Ipoh town.

 I cannot write about Ipoh without mentioning Ipoh food.
-However, we did not go on a foodie trip and I am a southerner, so I will just refer you to this little list by a true blue Ipoh native: 15 Ipoh Must-Eats That Are Approved By Local Foodies.
+That said, this was not a foodie trip and I am a southerner, so I will just refer you to this little list by a true blue Ipoh native: 15 Ipoh Must-Eats That Are Approved By Local Foodies.

 However, we did have to eat.
-It gets hungry, walking all morning posing for photos!
+It gets hungry, posing for photos all morning!

 I’m a sucker for novel flavours.
 I had to try at least one of those.